The Begonia darthvaderiana plant is named after Darth Vader. Yes, it’s named after Darth Vader.

 Using Leaf Cuttings

-- You need a great leaf cutting to propagate a Begonia darthvaderiana.
+- Find a great leaf cutting to propagate a Begonia darthvaderiana.
 You need a leaf cutting with still about three inches of the petiole attached.
-The petiole is the piece that attaches the leaf to the stem of a plant.
 You’ll want a pair of sterilized pruning shears to get your leaf cutting.
 You can sterilize your pruning shears with isopropyl alcohol.

 - Once you have your leaf cutting, dip the cut end in a rooting hormone.
 This will help ensure that a new plant starts.
 It also boosts the rate of growth.

-- Now you can plant your leaf cutting.
+- Plant your leaf cutting.
 You don’t want to stick the cutting standing straight upright.
 A 45-degree angle works best.
-You can use your finger to create the perfect sized hole.
+You can use your finger to create the perfect-sized hole.
 Place your leaf cutting into the hole you created.
 Pack the soil around the cutting tight.

 - You’re going to need plastic wrap for this next step.
-You want to cover the leaf cuttings with the plastic to protect them while they grow.
+Cover the leaf cuttings with the plastic to protect them while they grow.
 This holds the moisture to the cuttings.
-You may need tape to hold the plastic to the leaf cutting.
+Use tape to hold the plastic to the leaf cutting.

-- It takes about four weeks for the leaf cutting to take root.
+- Let the leaf-cutting take root.
+It takes about four weeks for the leaf-cutting to take root.
 A few new leaves should have popped up by then as well.
 Once there are new leaves, you can remove the plastic wrap.
 The leaf cutting should now be a stronger plant.

 Other Varieties of Begonias

 Begonias are wonderful plants.
 They create the prettiest flowers and leaves.
-And there are so much more than the Begonia darthvaderiana plant.
+And there is so much more than the Begonia darthvaderiana plant.